 The graph consists of a specified normative subgraph of 10 vertices and 9 edges, with random substructures of varying levels of anomalousness (i.e., frequency of their existence) injected into the graph.
-After running GBAD on the complete graph, the anomalous substructure, consisting of an unexpected edge and vertex, is discovered as shown in Figure 5 (attached to the normative pattern).
+The normative pattern for this graph is depicted in Fig. 11.
+After running GBAD on the complete graph, the anomalous substructure, consisting of an unexpected edge and vertex, is discovered as shown in Fig. 12.
 However, the normative pattern and anomalous substructure are discovered in 276,873 seconds (i.e., over 3 days) - hardly useful in a real-world environment.